 This year, the Safety departments’ efforts aligned with Strategic Direction 2023 strategies, specifically continuing to build relationships between community members, organizations, and public safety professionals to define, prioritize, and address community safety needs.
-The Safety departments also advanced their ability to engage and communicate with the community during the pandemic, critical times, and in emergencies in ways that effectively connected people with accurate information, critical assistance, and support systems for response and recovery.
+The initiatives are innovative, streamlined, and community based.
+Some examples include:

 Browse each department's accomplishments:

 - Mobilized to address nearly 800 Winter Storm Uri-related code complaints, collaborating with City partners to help the community recover from the devastating impacts.
 Code Inspectors provided critical assistance with emergency water distribution, needs identification, and mitigation efforts.
 In addition, ACD staff developed the Winter Storm Uri dashboard which includes geographical maps and updated filters to sort cases by City Council district.
 To accompany this tool, a Winter Storm Uri database tutorial was created to help the community learn to navigate the dashboard.
 ACD is continuing work on the 48 storm-related cases that remain active.